Hauntmore/TypeScript-Discord.js-Bot-Template/.github/COMMIT_CONVENTION.md

 ### Scope

 The scope could be anything specifying the place of the commit change.
-For example `GuildMember`, `Guild`, `Message`, `MessageEmbed` etc...
+For example `GuildMember`, `Guild`, `Message`, `EmbedBuilder` etc...

 ### Subject